Python Tkinter ToDo List

 In this section, we will understand why and how scrollbars are added to the window.

-• Scrollbars are used so that users can scroll the information that is placed in a limited size on the window.
+• Scrollbars are used so that users can scroll the information that is placed in a limited space on the window.

 • The geometry method used is a pack() so that everything remains dynamic and in a sequence.